 January - December 2015

 1.0 Parliamentary exhibition

 TAREA conducted a renewable energy exhibition and meeting with members of parliament in Dodoma in February 2015.
-The aim of the activity was to sensitize the members of parliament on the potentials of renewable energy for enabling rural off-grid areas to access sustainable modern energy.
-It was further aimed at advocating lawmakers supporting the campaign of asking the Government of Tanzania to reinstate VAT exemptions on solar technologies.
+The activity aimed to sensitize the members of parliament on the potential of renewable energy for enabling rural off-grid areas to access sustainable modern energy.
+It was further aimed at advocating for lawmakers to support the campaign of asking the Government of Tanzania to reinstate VAT exemptions on solar technologies.
 The activity contributed to the decision of the Government of Tanzania to reinstate VAT exemptions to the solar panels, solar inverters, solar charge controllers, solar batteries, direct current lights and solar water heaters.

 2.0 Radio talks

-Radio talks were conducted in order to raise awareness to the rural off-grid communities on the potentials of renewable energy technologies.
+Radio talks were conducted to raise awareness in the rural off-grid communities on the potential of renewable energy technologies.
 Most of the radio stations that were used are the ones that have wide rural coverage.
 Radios that were used are: Radio Orkonerei in Babati (Maasai Radio); Passion FM in Mwanza; Radio Ukweli in Morogoro; Radio One in Dar es Salaam; and Radio Upland in Njombe.